Erik-Lamers1/vnet-manager/config/README.md

         mac: mac_address  # This mac address will be assigned to the interface.
         bridge: int  # The bridge number that this interface will be connected to.
                      # Note that counting starts from 0.
-                     # So, if you want to connect to the first bridge this value should be set to 0.
+                     # So, if you want to connect to the first bridge, this value should be set to 0.
       ethN: ...
     files: dict  # This defines the files that will be copied to the machine (optional).
       host1: str  # Key should be set to the absolute or relative path as seen from the user config.